-THEATRE ARTS III One Credit Prerequisite: Theatre Arts II
+THEATRE ARTS III

+Prerequisite: Theatre Arts II Courses must be taken in sequence.

 Theatre Arts III continues the student's study of Theatre with a more in-depth exploration of techniques and styles of acting.
 The course is tailored to meet the needs of the students who are enrolled in the course but includes an increased emphasis on directing and the production process.
 Increased attention is focused toward student creativity, poise, confidence, and individuality.
 Students begin to explore college opportunities and the skills necessary for regional and professional auditions.
-Students are expected to audition for and meaningfully participate in all school productions either onstage or backstage.
+Students are expected to audition for and meaningfully participate in all school productions either on-stage or backstage.

-THEATRE ARTS IV One Credit (Grade Weighted) Prerequisite: Theatre Arts III
+THEATRE ARTS IV

+Prerequisite: Theatre Arts III Courses must be taken in sequence.